 Extending — Add a new tool or a new judge

 The benchmark is built to be forked.
-The scripts are shell, the stats are ~500 lines of Python, every artifact is on disk.
+The scripts are shell, the aggregation is ~500 lines of Python + bash, every artifact is on disk.
 No database, no service.
 This guide walks through the two extension paths.

 Add a new tool